pyrsia/pyrsia/readme.md

 1. Setup rust on your local machine as described in [Rust's getting started guide](https://www.rust-lang.org/learn/get-started)
 2. Clone this repo `git clone https://github.com/pyrsia/pyrsia.git`
 3. `cd pyrsia/pyrsia_node`
-4. You have 2 options:
+4. You need to start the Pyrsia Node.
+To do so, you have 2 options:
    - regular build: `cargo run`
    - build in docker: `docker-compose up --build`

+*Note*: Do not to stop this process, a running node is required for the following steps:

 5. **configure Docker** to use Pyrsia, which is running on localhost port 7888\
     open your Docker daemon settings and add this entry in the root JSON object: